-The annual general meeting was held on 15 April 2021 with the following resolutions passed and approved:
+The annual general meeting was held on 19 April 2022 with the following resolutions passed and approved:

-- receipt and adoption of the audited financial statements and the Reports of the Directors and Auditor for the year ended 31 December 2020; - re-election of Directors; - authorising the Board to fix Directors' remuneration; - re-appointment of Messrs.
-PricewaterhouseCoopers as auditor for the year ended 31 December 2021 and authorising the Board to fix their remuneration; - granting a general mandate to issue shares; and - granting a general mandate to buy back shares.
+- receipt and adoption of the audited financial statements and the Reports of the Directors and Auditor for the year ended 31 December 2021; - declaration of final dividend for the year ended 31 December 2021; - re-election of Directors; - authorising the Board to fix Directors' remuneration; - re-appointment of Messrs.
+PricewaterhouseCoopers as auditor for the year ended 31 December 2022 and authorising the Board to fix their remuneration; - granting a general mandate to issue shares; and - granting a general mandate to buy back shares.